Dang3rZone/Dang3rZone/README.md

 ### I'm a software developer from Spain!
 Follow me on Twitter for cool coding tips

-- 🌱 I’m currently working with **Angular, Svelte, Jest and Cypress**, also learning **GCP/AWS**.
+- 🌱 I’m currently working with **React, Angular, Svelte, Jest and Cypress**, also learning **AZURE/GCP/AWS**.
-- 🥅 2022 Goals: Contribute more to Open Source projects.
+- 🥅 2023 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to read, play games and tech.

 ### Spotify Playing 🎧